SAP/curated-resources-for-domain-driven-design/knowledgebase/index.md

   - Visual representation of how different bounded contexts interact.
   - Identifies integration patterns and relationships between contexts.
+  - **Team Relationships**
+    - **Mutually Dependent:**
+      - Two teams or bounded contexts rely on each other for success.
+      - This relationship requires close coordination and frequent communication.
+    - **Upstream Downstream**
+      - The upstream team's actions directly affect the downstream team.
+      - The upstream team can succeed independently, whereas the downstream team relies heavily on the upstream's outputs.
+    - **Free**
+      - A bounded context or team operates independently, without being affected by changes or decisions in other bounded contexts.
+      - This allowing the team to work autonomously.
+  - **Context Map Patterns:**
+    - **Anti-Corruption Layer (ACL)**
+      - Acts as a barrier between different bounded contexts.
+      - Translates and mediates interactions to prevent one context's model from corrupting another's.
+    - **Shared Kernel**
+      - A small, shared subset of the domain model used by multiple bounded contexts.
+      - Requires strict coordination to manage changes and maintain consistency.
+    - **Open Host Service**
+      - Defines a public interface for a bounded context to interact with other contexts.
+      - Facilitates controlled and standardized communication.
+    - **Published Language**
+      - A language or protocol used by multiple bounded contexts to communicate.
+      - Ensures clarity and consistency in inter-context communication.
+    - **Conformist**
+      - The downstream team adopts the upstream team’s model without modification.
+      - They must conform to the upstream's design choices.
+    - **Partnership**
+      - Teams are interdependent, and success or failure in one context directly affects the other.
+      - Joint planning and coordinated feature development are required to ensure both succeed together.
+    - **Customer/Supplier**
+      - The downstream (customer) depends on the upstream (supplier) for services or functionality.
+      - The upstream may succeed independently but must consider downstream needs through negotiation and prioritization.
+    - **Separate Ways**
+      - Two bounded contexts have no significant relationship and operate independently.
+      - Each focuses on specialized solutions without any shared models or dependencies.
+    - **Big Ball of Mud**
+      - Represents a chaotic, poorly structured system with mixed models and unclear boundaries.
+      - This pattern should be isolated to prevent the "mess" from spreading to other bounded contexts.

 - **[Subdomains](./concepts/strategic-concepts/domain.md#core-subdomains)**
   - **[Core Subdomain](./concepts/strategic-concepts/domain.md#core-subdomains):** The primary area that provides competitive advantage and is central to the business.
   - **[Supporting Subdomai](./concepts/strategic-concepts/domain.md#supporting-subdomains):** Assists the core subdomain but is not unique to the business.
   - **[Generic Subdomain](./concepts/strategic-concepts/domain.md#generic-subdomains):** Common functionalities that can often be outsourced or implemented using third-party solutions.